 Problem #1 – Leaks

 Washing machine leaks can be either internal or external.
-External leaks are commonly caused by loose hose connections, so that is the first thing you should look for when you washing machine appears to be leaking.
+Loose hose connections commonly cause external leaks, so that is the first thing you should look for when your washing machine appears to be leaking.

-Another external problem is a backed-up drain which is forcing water backwards to the washing machine.
+Another obvious problem is a backed-up drain, which is forcing water back to the washing machine.

-Internal Leaks are more difficult to repair and involve removing the external panels of the washing machine.
+Internal Leaks are more challenging to repair and involve removing the external panels of the washing machine.
 Disconnect the power connection before doing this.